 These endpoints provide similar functionality to the standard v1.1 POST statuses/filter endpoint and the enterprise PowerTrack API product.
 While elevated levels of v2 access are coming soon, developers in need of higher levels of access should explore the PowerTrack API.

 Learn more about the new Twitter API v2: Early Access.

 The filtered stream endpoint group enables developers to filter the real-time stream of public Tweets.
 This endpoint group’s functionality includes multiple endpoints that enable you to create and manage rules, and apply those rules to filter a stream of real-time Tweets that will return matching public Tweets.
 This endpoint group allows users to listen for specific topics and events in real-time, monitor the conversation around competitions, understand how trends develop in real-time, and much more.

-To access this endpoint, you must have an approved developer account, and have activated the new developer portal.
+To access this endpoint, you must have an approved developer account.
 When authenticating, you must use keys and tokens from a developer App that is located within a Project.
-Learn more about getting access to the Twitter API v2 endpoints in our "Getting started" page.
+The returned Tweets from filtered stream count towards the monthly Tweet cap.